Gamja Jorim

 Before you start

-Rinse and drain the potatoes.
+Rinse the cubed potatoes.

-Macerate the potatoes in syrup.
+Soak the potatoes in the syrup.

 Ingredients